SdgSoft/SdgSoft/README.md

 In my spare time, I do a lot of self study on different topics like: Angular, Unity for VR application development, C#, crypto related topics.
 Also doing sports: Fitness and Martial arts.

-For more information can look on my LinkedIn: https://www.linkedin.com/in/sdg78/
+For more information you can look on my LinkedIn: https://www.linkedin.com/in/sdg78/

 <!---
 SdgSoft/SdgSoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.